cboursnell/crb-blast/README.md

 Please use the issue tracker if you find bugs or have trouble running CRB-BLAST.

 Chris Boursnell <cmb211@cam.ac.uk> maintains this software.

+### License

+This is adademic software - please cite us if you use it in your work.

+CRB-BLAST is released under the MIT license.